lily-brewis/digital-writing-folio/readings.md

      c\ peer review validates publication

-- Flores - authorial intention to make e-lit is not a precondition for a work to be defined as e-lit (can be made whether creatirs know e-lit as a concept or not)
+- Flores - authorial intention to make e-lit is not a precondition for a work to be defined as e-lit (can be made whether creators know e-lit as a concept or not)

 - "Prestige is not just a reputation-enhancer, as it is in a coterie; reputation in a scholarly field earns financial and status rewards: speaking invitations, endowed proffessorships, research budgets, festschifts"